PennyLaneAI/pennylane/doc/API/overview.rst

 * :attr:`~.Device.name`: a string containing the official name of the device
 * :attr:`~.Device.short_name`: the string used to identify and load the device by users of PennyLane
-* :attr:`~.Device.api_version`: the version number of PennyLane that this device was made for.
-If the user attempts to load the device on a different version of PennyLane, a :class:`~.DeviceError` will be raised.
+* :attr:`~.Device.api_version`: the PennyLane plugin API version this device was made for (0.1.0 for the API documented here).
 * :attr:`~.Device.version`: the version number of the device.
 * :attr:`~.Device.author`: the author of the device.